 Advanced study is an individualized program of coursework under the guidance of a faculty advisor.
-Students focus their study on a development problem and present their analysis and conclusions in a master's paper (see Appendix B for more details).
+Students focus their study on a development problem and present their analysis and conclusions in a master's paper (see Appendix B) and Capstone event.
 Advanced study cannot begin without a second-year proposal approved by the SID Program.
-The following guidelines apply:
+The following guidelines for the advanced study track apply:

-- Advanced study students must enroll for a minimum of twelve credits of coursework, including the Advanced Studies Seminar (HS338a) during the Fall semester. - Courses may be taken in any graduate school at Brandeis University. - The student must be registered as a full-time student at Brandeis but may take courses at any of the consortium universities within the maximum permitted. - The student must pay tuition and other fees at Brandeis during the second year. - The student may not pursue a second simultaneous degree.
+- Advanced study students must enroll for a minimum of twelve credits of coursework for both the Fall and Spring semesters, including the Advanced Studies Seminar (HS338a) during the Fall semester. - Courses may be taken in any graduate school at Brandeis University. - The student must be registered as a full-time student at Brandeis but may take courses at any of the consortium universities within the maximum permitted. - The student must pay tuition and other fees at Brandeis during the second year. - The student may not pursue a second simultaneous degree.